akashkatare/Tools/README.md

 ## 📦 Sideloading Tools

 ### 🔸 Follow below-mentioned steps for fresh installations: (Windows)
+Note: For Windows make sure you have the web version of iTunes & iCloud installed.
+You must uninstall Microsoft Store iTunes & iCloud (if present), then install the non Microsoft Store version from:
 - **iTunes: Download iTunes**
 - https://www.apple.com/itunes/download/win64.
 - Right-click on `iTunes64Setup.exe` and run as administrator.